aav7fl/website/_pages_standalone/resume.md

 ## Experience

+### Senior Full Stack Developer at Gordon Food Service

+<div class="date">Nov 2021 - Present</div>

+- Guides conversations between product owners and developers to arrive at the realistic solution for everyone
+- Leads and reviews technical discussions for our code
+- Organizes and defines work for developers on the team
+- Continually manages and upgrades Terraform/Helm/Kubernetes apis

 ### Full Stack Developer at Gordon Food Service

-<div class="date">Jul 2019 - Present</div>
+<div class="date">Jul 2019 - Nov 2021</div>

-- Augment support by building a machine learning model to correctly detect chat sentiment and react accordingly
+- Augmented support by building a machine learning model to correctly detect chat sentiment and react accordingly
-- Manage and upgrade older Terraform/Helm configurations for transient workloads in Kubernetes clusters
+- Managed and upgraded older Terraform/Helm configurations for transient workloads in Kubernetes clusters
-- Design and build an asynchronous live chat solution inside of an app to work with a non-asynchronous chat provider
+- Designed and built an asynchronous live chat solution inside of an app to work with a non-asynchronous chat provider
-- Build multilingual functionality with Gordon Now Chat to serve customers across the US and Canada
+- Built multilingual functionality with Gordon Now Chat to serve customers across the US and Canada

 ### Associate Software Engineer at Gordon Food Service